Office of University Compliance

 2. Revision Approvals

-University Compliance, in conjunction with the senior institutional official, will determine if the proposed revisions are editorial, non-substantive or substantive.
+University Compliance, in conjunction with the Senior Institutional Official, will determine if the proposed revisions are editorial, non-substantive or substantive.

 1. Editorial revisions will be completed by University Compliance.